-High Prosecutors will also take an oath or pledge of office upon attaining public prosecutor category one status.
-This ceremony will take place before the Governing Body of the Supreme Court, at which session the General Prosecutor will be seated beside the chief Justice.
+High Prosecutors will also take an oath or pledge of office upon attaining professional prosecutor category one status.
+This ceremony will take place before the Governing Body of the Supreme Court, at which session the Prosecutor General will be seated beside the Chief Justice.

 Three.
-Chief Regional Prosecutors will take office in the city where the headquarters of their Prosecutor's Office is located, in a ceremony presided by the General Prosecutor.
+Chief Regional Prosecutors will take office in the city where the headquarters of their Prosecutor's Office is located, in a ceremony presided by the Prosecutor General.

 Chief Provincial and Area Prosecutors will take office in the place where the headquarters of their Prosecutor's Office is located, in a ceremony presided by the Chief Regional Prosecutor.
-If, however, the General Prosecutor is in attendance, he/she will preside.
+If, however, the Prosecutor General is in attendance, he/she will preside.

 All other prosecutors will take office in the presence of the Chief Prosecutor of the Prosecutor's Office to which they have been assigned.
-If, however, the General Prosecutor or another higher-ranking member in the hierarchical structure of the Prosecution Service is in attendance, they will preside.
+If, however, the Prosecutor General or another higher-ranking member in the hierarchical structure of the Prosecution Service is in attendance, they will preside.

-In all the ceremonies provided for in this item, the Chief Justice of the Superior Court and, if applicable, the chief Justice of the respective Provincial Court, will occupy a preferential place during the ceremony, in keeping with their rank.
+In all the ceremonies provided for in this item, the Chief Justice of the Superior Court and, if applicable, the Chief Justice of the respective Provincial Court, will occupy a preferential place during the ceremony, in keeping with their rank.